arindas/mit-6.824-distributed-systems/README.md

 >topics include fault tolerance, replication, and consistency.
 Much of the class consists of studying and discussing case
 >studies of distributed systems.

+*All solutions presented here are my own and are distributed under the MIT License.
+See below for further details.*

 ## Labs Progress
 - [ ] Lab 1: MapReduce
 - [ ] Lab 2: Raft Consensus Algorithm